yarisvt/tyk-docs/tyk-docs/content/getting-started/installation/with-tyk-on-premises/install-tyk-aws.md

 Password: `<TYKDashboardAdminUserPassword>`

 1. You need to use a password that is at least 8 characters long, or you will not be able to log in.
+2. If accessing the Dashboard from a public space, don't forget to add an Internet Gateway to the AWS VPC.

-2. The CF Template already creates Security Groups for the Dashboard with port 3000 open
+The CF Template already creates Security Groups for the Dashboard with port 3000 open

 #### cURLing the GW(s)